doriguzmn/PCBS-DataAnalysis/README.md

 ### Function: getUsableVideos

 First, we define a function called getUsableVideos, which has two goals:
-- It merges the participant demographic data with the learning information for all participants, outputing a merged dataframe that accomplishes
+- It merges the participant demographic data with the learning information for all participants, outputing a merged dataframe that accomplishes the first two THINGS mentioned above (in the outputs below: mergeddf)
--
+- From said merged dataframe, it subsets the participants whose video has a high quality, and thus has the AMT rapport ratings (in the outputs below: UsableVideos)

 ```python
 def getUsableVideos(learning,participantData):